The cones of g-vectors: Preliminaries and background

 The \textit{g-vector fan} of $\Lambda$ is the union of open cones

-where $(M,P)$ is a $\tau$-rigid pair, and $M=M_1\oplus\cdots\oplus M_s$ and $P=P_1\oplus\cdots\oplus P_r$ are the Krull-Schmidt decompositions of $M$ and $P$, respectively.\footnote{Since there is an appropriate bijection between $\tau$-tilting pairs and $2$-term silting complexes, one can define the notion of g-vector fan by considering g-vectors of $2$-term silting complexes.} By the results of Asai \cite{As21}, we know that the g-vector fan is included in the wall and chamber structure.
-More precisely, the chambers are exactly the open cones associated with $\tau$-tilting pairs. \end{namedthm} \begin{example} Consider the following quiver $Q$.
+where $(M,P)$ is a $\tau$-rigid pair, and $M=M_1\oplus\ldots\oplus M_s$ and $P=P_1\oplus\ldots\oplus P_r$ are the Krull-Schmidt decompositions of $M$ and $P$, respectively\footnote{Since there is an appropriate bijection between $\tau$-tilting pairs and $2$-term silting complexes, one can define the notion of g-vector fan by considering g-vectors of $2$-term silting complexes.}.